TBDMProject/SQL-PRESTO-TECH_1/README.md

   <img src="https://github.com/TBDMProject/SQL-PRESTO-TECH_1/blob/daniele-pelosi-images/kafkalog.png" alt="Alt text" title="Kafka" width="150" height="150">
 </p>

-Apache Kafka is an open-source distributed event streaming platform that operates as a publish-subscribe messaging solution.
-It was specifically designed for real-time data streaming, distributed pipelining, and replaying of data feeds to enable fast and scalable operations.
-Kafka is utilized by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

-This broker-based solution stores data streams as records within a cluster of servers.
-Kafka servers can extend across multiple data processing centers and provide data persistence by storing streams of records (messages) across multiple server instances in topics.
+Apache Kafka is a publish-subscribe messaging solution that functions as an open-source distributed event streaming platform.
+Its design specifically to real-time data streaming, distributed pipelining, and data feed replaying to facilitate fast and scalable operations.
+Kafka is widely used by numerous companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
+This solution is broker-based and stores data streams as records in a server cluster.
+Kafka servers can be deployed across multiple data processing centers and offer data persistence by storing message streams across several server instances in topics.

 ### [MongoDB](https://www.mongodb.com/)